 A skills test will ask a variety of questions designed to mimic how a candidate will perform once hired to a particular role.
 The best skill tests include questions that can be answered by someone who is already doing the job.
 Assessments can simulate many on-the-job capabilities: coding, copywriting, sales, or customer service, and even deliver insight into less tangible skills like teamwork and leadership.

 Vervoe’s skill assessment platform allows hiring managers to select questions from a library of content or design questions based on the specific role.
-Then, AI will score completed tests using a multi-layered approach: Vervoe’s algorithm, for instance, ranks candidates on how well they performed.
-No one is filtered out for having missed a certain benchmark.
-Recruiters receive an ordered list of candidates that includes everyone, so no one misses out on being considered for the next round.
+Then, AI will score completed tests using a multi-layered approach.

 - What distractions do you typically face, and how do you handle them?

 - What is your experience in using remote project management tools?